samuel-ntsua/DataScience_with_R-programming/README.md

 # Data Science with R Programming.
-I completed this Data Science project to fulfill one of the requirements for Simplilearn's Data Science certification.
+_WARNING: Please do not submit this solution for your Simplilearn project!!
+Your submission will be flagged for plagiarism_ I completed this Data Science project to fulfill one of the requirements for Simplilearn's Data Science certification.
 **To be awarded the certificate, learners must submit a non-guided project in each of the following courses:**
     1. **_Data Science with R Programming_** (Deadline for project: Aug 15, 2018)